daattali/beautiful-jekyll/popular.md

 ## Courses

 * MY FIRST COURSE!
-Launching late October: [_The Simplify Your Life At Home: a course for busy moms_](https://www.eastcoastkelly.com/course)
+It's CLOSED currently, with a new round coming next year (email me at eastcoastkellyb@gmail.com if you'd like to get on the waitlist): [_The Simplify Your Life At Home: a course for busy moms_](https://www.eastcoastkelly.com/course)

   ![](/uploads/20201006_142440_0000_compress75.jpg)
 * Simplify your Instagram: A course I took recently that I LOVE.
 Erica gives it to you straight.
 I really enjoy how she lays things out for simply and doesn’t hold anything back: [How to Grow Your Instagram Account Organically](https://digital.mombreak.ca/howigrewmyinstagram/26mcq)